Ceramic matrix composite: Application of oxide CMC in burner and hot gas ducts

 Oxygen-containing gas at temperatures above 1000 C is rather corrosive for metal and silicon carbide components.
 Such components, which are not exposed to high mechanical stress, can be made of oxide CMCs, which can withstand temperatures up to 1200 C. The gallery below shows the flame holder of a crispbread bakery as tested after for 15,000 hours, which subsequently operated for a total of more than 20,000 hours.

 Flaps and ventilators circulating hot, oxygen-containing gases can be fabricated in the same shape as their metal equivalents.
 The lifetime for these oxide CMC components is several times longer than for metals, which often deform.
 A further example is an oxide CMC lifting gate for a sintering furnace, which has survived more than 260,000 opening cycles.

-Application in brake disk
+Application in brake discs

-Carbon/carbon (C/C) materials have found their way into the disc brakes of racing cars and airplanes, and C/SiC brake disks manufactured by the LSI process were qualified and are commercially available for sports cars.
+Carbon/carbon (C/C) materials are used in the disc brakes of racing cars and airplanes, and C/SiC brake disks manufactured by the LSI process were qualified and are commercially available for sports cars.
 The advantages of these C/SiC disks are: